CURUFC Data Protection Statement

 - your communication preferences, to help us provide tailored and relevant communications

-We also record, where applicable, based on information which you provide to us and, in some cases, publicly available information and information from our partners (as listed below):
+For alumni and supporter groups especially, we also record, where applicable, based on information which you provide to us and, in some cases, publicly available information and information from our partners (as listed below):

 - financial information relating to you and your family, including:

 - personal data enabling us to administer financial transactions (e.g. direct debits)